-- 11.11.3 Application Procedures for Certificates of Appropriateness.
+11.10.3 Application Procedure for Certificate of Appropriateness.
 Each application for a Certificate of Appropriateness shall be accompanied by the required fee.
 The Land Development Regulation Administrator shall forward to the Agency each application for a permit that would authorize an alteration, new construction, demolition or relocation affecting a designated landmark or a designated landmark site.
-The applicant shall complete an application form provided by the Land Development Regulation Administrator containing in part the following information: - 1.
-Drawings of the proposed work; - 2.
+The applicant shall complete an application form provided by the Land Development Regulation Administrator containing in part the following information:

+- 1. Drawings of the proposed work; - 2.
 Photographs of the existing building or structure and adjacent properties; and - 3.
 Information about the building materials to be used.

-The Land Development Regulation Administrator or their designee shall determine when an application is complete and may request additional information when such application is determined to be incomplete. - 11.11.4 Public Hearings for Certificates of Appropriateness.
-The Agency shall hold a public hearing on each Certificate of Appropriateness on a completed application in accordance with the public hearing procedures forth in Article 13 of these land development regulations.
+The Land Development Regulation Administrator or his or her designee shall determine when an application is complete and may request additional information when such application is determined to be incomplete.

+11.10.4 Public Hearings for Certificates of Appropriateness.
+The Agency shall hold a public hearing on each Certificate of Appropriateness on a completed application in accordance with the public hearing procedures set forth in Article 13 of these land development regulations.
 The Agency shall approve, approve with conditions, or disapprove each application, based on the criteria contained in this section.